Photos: Christian Barrette/flickr, Lei Han/flickr

 The increasing global travel and trade are spreading pathogens and disease vectors rapidly around the globe, contributing to the re-emergence of several infectious diseases and emergence of new threats.

 More people are now living in cities than in rural environments.
 This puts development of healthy sustainable cities high on the agenda.
-A cost-effective sustainable trajectory for urban planning would be to choose solutions that have multiple benefits, in particular positive effects on health and well-being.
+A cost-effective sustainable trajectory for urban planning would be to choose solutions that have multiple benefits with positive effects on health and well-being.
 Nature-based solutions are emerging choices to consider since they are both sustainable and often have multiple benefits, including health co-benefits.

 In order to counteract future changes in disease burden and the risk of emerging new threats from global environmental changes we need to work transdisciplinary; perform local risk and adaptation assessments in a cross-sectoral context with local stakeholder involvements; and evaluate best choices of sustainable innovations, policies, and actions that contribute to better health for present and coming generations.